jes85/Fantasy-Football-Trade-Recommendations/README.md

   - Fix bug that I must have introduced when refactoring (trades have incorrect point values, teams have duplicate players)
   - Retrieve rest-of-season projections from other sites
   - Play with statistic scoring metrics to determine how to rank "best" trades
-  - Consider giving the option of sorting my multiple intuitive versions of "best"
+  - Consider giving the option of sorting by multiple intuitive versions of "best"

 ### Backlog ideas